 - Diffuse axonal: this injury occurs most regularly when there is a big collision involved.
 The collision makes your head spin due to strong rotational forces and causes nerve damage as well as diminished cognitive function.

 - Contusion: a contusion is one of the most dangerous and difficult car accident related brain injuries to deal with.
 It results in a bruise or injury to the brain that could even result in a requirement of surgery.
 Surgery often puts the sufferer in a position where there is a lot of healing and recovery time.
-This means that they will have a strong impact imposed to the rest of their lives.
+This means that they will have a strong impact imposed on the rest of their lives.

 Do you have a claim?

 Regardless of the type of injury sustained to your brain as a result of a car accident the effects that it has on your life are left for you to deal with.
-A claim for this is put into the civil courts, requesting compensation for the medical costs, emotional damage and impact to your life.
+A claim for this is put into the civil courts, requesting compensation for the medical costs, emotional damage and impact on your life.
 If the accident was caused due to no fault of your own and instead due to the fault of a reckless and negligent driver you could have a claim against them for the difficulties that you face.
 The effects of an injury can not be predicted and may get worse and worse over time.
 In order to successfully recover you will need continued medical care.
 Compensation will help you to get this medical care now and in the future.

 Contact a Los Angeles brain injury lawyer: